stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

-And the following factory method that derives a button with a specific action and keyboard modifiers from the default button:
+And the following factory method that derives a button with specific action and keyboard modifiers:

 ```java
 public Button resolve(Action action, int mods) {